JohnnyLdeAlba/ecco-text-generator/README.md

 # Interesting Facts

-The background animation used in this generator incorporates a ripple effect from the original games that was ported from 68000 assembly to Javascript!
+The background animation used in this generator incorporates a ripple effect from the original games that was reverse engineered from 68000 assembly to Javascript!

 # Credits